hexbatch/apple-core/gokabam-layers/gk-layers/marketplace.md

 Lots can have a range of times they can be sold or bid on.
 Lots can be set to be deleted after no offers after a certain date.

-Lot has a set which includes the tokens and resources that are to be traded.
+Lot has a set which includes the elements and resources that are to be traded.
 The lo sets are inherited from a lot-type, and this is searchable.

 ## Offers